On reconstruction from imaginary part for radiation solutions in two dimensions: Introduction

-Theorems 1, 2, \ Corollary 1, and Theorem 3 mentioned above admit the same applications to the Gelfand-Krein-Levitan inverse problem and passive imaging in two dimensions as their prototypes in \cite{NV} in three dimensions, see subsection 2.2 for more details.
+Theorems 1, 2, \ Corollary 1, and Theorem 3 mentioned above admit the same applications to the Gelfand-Krein-Levitan inverse problem and passive imaging in two dimensions as their prototypes in \cite{NV} in three dimensions.
+In particular, in the present work we give global uniqueness results for the aforementioned Gelfand-Krein-Levitan inverse problem at fixed energy in dimension $d=2$; see Theorems 4, 5, and Remark 1 in Subsection 2.2.
+These results also contribute to two-dimensional inverse scattering at fixed energy, in general; as relevant literature on this topic, see, e.g., \cite{AB}, \cite{PGG}, \cite{NR}, \cite{GN}, \cite{RGN}, \cite{IAT}, and references therein.

 In the present work, we use the Karp expansion (\ref{eq:3.2}) below for the radiation solutions $\psi$ of equation (\ref{eq:1.1}) instead of the Atkinson-Wilcox expansion, used in \cite{NV}, for radiation solutions of the Helmholtz equation in three dimensions.
 In addition, we use very recent results on the Karp expansion obtained in \cite{NN}.